sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : In the context of SACM, attributes are "atomic" information elements and an equivalent to attribute-value-pairs.
 Attributes can be components of Subjects.

-Authentication:

-: Defined in {{RFC4949}} as "the process of verifying a claim that a system entity or system resource has a certain attribute value."

-Authorization:

 : Defined in {{RFC4949}} as "an approval that is granted to a system entity to access a system resource."